MGdata7/Applied-Data-Analysis-Statistical-Investigation/README.md

-# Applied Data Analsyis: A Psychosocial Statistical Investigation
+# Applied Data Analysis: A Psychosocial Statistical Investigation

 ## A Psychosocial Investigation on Family History of Suicide